What is the Gold True Colors Personality Type?

 The mission of the Gold is to provide standards within society to enable people to tend to obligations better.

-The financial world is the domain of the Gold—education, medicine, and service are areas to which they are drawn.
+The financial world is the domain of the Gold, and they are drawn to education, medicine, and service.

 The Gold Type Self-esteem